whosthatnewguy/scrape-google-search-results-using-json-api-and-google-apps-script/README.md

 }
 ```
 ## Limitations
-* The default number of queries the JSON API will return per page is 10, so to access more pages and results, one would need to fiddle with the `&start=` CGI parameter when building the URL.
+* The default number of queries the JSON API will return per page is 10, so to access more pages and results, one would need to fiddle with the `&start=` URI parameter when building the URL.
 * The Custom Search Engine Service only allows 100 queries per day.
 After that, a fee is paid per 1000 queries.

 ## References